joannathom/Favorite-Vacation-Locations/README.md

  * 'Source venv/scripts/activate' for Windows Computers

 Use this code to  set up the requirements file:
-'pip freeze > requirements.txt'
+* 'pip freeze > requirements.txt'
-'pip install -r requirements.txt'
+* 'pip install -r requirements.txt'

-The data used in the analysis you will need to install is to import pandas as pd, import numpy as np and import matplotlib to plot the data in charts.
+Then to explore and analyze the data you will need to install these below:
+* import pandas as pd
+* import numpy as np
+* import pathlib
+* import matplotlib

 To work with python data you will need to use:
 * Python 3.11